rubocop/rubocop/manual/development.md

 [node pattern](http://www.rubydoc.info/gems/rubocop/RuboCop/NodePattern)
 and use patterns to match with specific nodes that you want to match.

+You can learn more about [Node Pattern here](https://rubocop.readthedocs.io/en/latest/node_pattern/).

 Node pattern matches something very similar to the current output from AST representation, then let's start with something very generic: